SeRoGaTa/FinalProject_Team_8/README.md

 ## Technologies Used

-Data Cleaning and Analysis
+ - Data Cleaning and Analysis

-  Pandas will be used to clean the data and perform an exploratory analysis.
-Further analysis will be completed using Python.
-As a query techonoly we will use some SQL in Postgres to merge and analyze the complete data prior to start our analysis.
+Python pyspark and pandas will be used to clean the data and perform an exploratory analysis.
+As a query technology we will use SQL in PG Admin4  to merge and query the complete data prior to start our analysis.

  - Database Storage

-  Postgres will be the tool we will use to store our data in SQL, we will use pandas to read the information out from a CSV source and will move those dataframes into a SQL databases.
+AWS RDS, AWS S3, Python Pyspark and postgres will be the tools we will use to store and read our data from SQL cloud service, we will use python to read the information out from SQL source and will start the analysis from there.

-  We will use 13 F1 related data.
+  We will use 15 F1 related data.

 - Machine Learning

-  For Correlation analysis we will use python to quantify the correlation between variables.
-Also we will use the sklearn for linear regression module in python to calculate the multiple linear regression model.
+For Correlation analysis we will use R geom_point() plotting function combined with the cor() function to quantify the correlation between variables.
+Also, we will use the lm() function in R or the sklearn for linear regression module in python to calculate the multiple linear regression model.
 The idea is to apply linear regression to define the level of relationship between variables

-  For Machine Learning we are planning to use sklearn (LogisticRegression, SVC and RandomForestClassifier) module.
-Also if it is necessary we will use tensorflow to run a neural network model
+For Machine Learning we are planning to use sklearn (LogisticRegression, SVC and RandomForestClassifier) module and hvplot for ploting mainly.
+Also, if it is necessary, we will use tensorflow to run a neural network model
+Other statistical techniques as PCA will help us to create clusters and with that define if either the constructor or the pilot has more leverage on winning a race.

  - Dashboard

-  In order to create visual graphs and the story telling about our analysis, we will use Tableau and python as the visualisation tool among others.
+In order to create visual graphs and the story telling about our analysis, we will use Tableau and python as the visualization tool among others.
 With this we will be able to share our findings in a more graphical manner for our collaborators.

 ## Team members